FairwindsOps/charts/incubator/letsencrypt-setup/README.md

 ## Selector Settings

-Selectors allow you to specify multiple DNS challenge solvers and force certain constraints on when specific solvers should be used.
-The most common will probably be `dnsZones`, but you can also use `dnsNames` to force a set of specific DNS entries to be solved a certain way.
-Finally, the third way to specify an ingress to use a specific solver is through labels using the `matchLabels` setting which accepts key/value objects to match labels against.
+Selectors allow you to specify multiple challenge solvers and force certain constraints on when specific solvers should be used.
+The most common will probably be `dnsZones`, but you can also use `dnsNames` to force a set of specific entries to be solved a certain way.
+The third way to specify an ingress to use a specific solver is through labels using the `matchLabels` setting which accepts key/value objects to match labels against.
 An empty selector will attempt to be used for any and all ingress challenges.

 | Parameter | Value Type | Description |
 | --------- | --------- | --------- |